tdubose/Thesis/Thesis.3-5kDaPEGSH.md

 With the questions about OPN-to-antibody and OPAb-to-nanosphere binding settled, it still remained to determine the optimal concentration of PEG-SH (PS).
-The PEG-SH is used expressly for the purpose of protecting the gold nanospheres from agglomerating when placed in a salt solution, e.g. the PBS present in a cell culture.
-However, Ellis and Hoidn found that the 1 kDa PEG-SH used since PEGylation was first introducted[][#warren] failed to adequately protect the spheres, leading to a significant degree of agglomeration, as show in [](#Protection1kDa).
+The PEG-SH is used expressly for the purpose of protecting the gold nanospheres from agglomerating when placed in a salt solution, e.g. the phosphate-buffered saline (PBS) solution present in a cell culture.
+However, Ellis and Hoidn found that the 1 kDa PEG-SH used since PEGylation was first introduced[][#warren] failed to adequately protect the spheres, leading to a significant degree of agglomeration, as shown in [](#Protection1kDa).
 A footnote found by Ellis and Hoidn in Lowery et al.[][#westpegylation] noted that PEG-SH with a molecular weight less than 5 kDa does not protect gold, explaining the failure of the 1.2 kDa PEG-SH.

-![Histogram of radii of acquisitions of 300k 1 kDa PS/Au with and without PBS from Summer 2010.
+![Histogram of radii of acquisitions of \\(3\times10^6\\) 1 kDa PS/Au with and without PBS from Summer 2010.
 The distribution is noticeably shifted to the right and flattened after the addition of PBS.
 Data taken by Ellis and Hoidn[][#hoidnellis].][Protection1kDa]

 [Protection1kDa]: ../../../Archived.Work/HMC.11.SP/Research/Protection1kDa.pdf width=4in